Andrey Kuznetsov and Ernests Gulbis Shine In Rotterdam Qualifying Adam Addicott, Tennis Atlantic

 4 top 20 players, all accomplished clay courters, highlight the field of what is a very solid 250 event in Argentina.

-Albert Montanes vs. Santiago Giraldo
+First Round matchups to watch: Albert Montanes vs. Santiago Giraldo

 Giraldo and Montanes have split clay court head to heads, while Giraldo comes off semis in Vina Del Mar.
 Montanes is on a 9 match losing streak dating back to last year and will be happy to return to his beloved red clay and seek to restabilize his performance.
 Assuming Giraldo isn’t fatigued, he has to be favored to win this, but this is a form test for Montanes.